Best Medical Assistant Schools in Florida

 • Administrative office work

 Becoming a medical assistant in Florida can be a fast track into healthcare.
 Start by picking a program from an accredited school.
 Verify it includes an externship and prepares you for the CMA or RMA exam.
-If you commit to the training and certification, you can be job-ready in about a year.
+If you commit to the training and certification, you can build practical skills in about a year.